zzh1161/numpdes/PoissonBVP/DirectBVP/README.md

       ondisk     = 5, // points on the disk's boundary
       insquare   = 6, // points inside the square
       offsquare  = 7, // points off the square
-      onXaxis    = 8, // points on a line paralleled to X-axis,
-     				  // with the line being part of the grid. onYaxis    = 9, // points on a line paralleled to Y-axis
-      				  // with the line being part of the grid. unknown    = 10
+      onXaxis    = 8, // points on a line paralleled to X-axis, with the line being part of the grid. onYaxis    = 9, // points on a line paralleled to Y-axis, with the line being part of the grid. unknown    = 10
   };
   ```